jigglyseal/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
+I got bored.
-I got bored so you click the button and generate a quote 👍
+You click the button and generate a quote 👍